uc-cdis/cirrus/README.md

 You *should* only have to do this once so don't freak out.

 By default, all the configurations needed by `cirrus` are assumed to be environmental variables.
-You can also provide the configuration programatically in Python (instructions are later in the README).
+You can also provide the configuration programmatically in Python (instructions are later in the README).

 **Note:** This guide should cover necessary configuration, but in the effort of not having to maintain everything in two places,